 Secret pro tip: Panos can be photographed vertically as well as horizontally!
 This is great for giant redwood trees, giant waterfalls or Shaq.

 Using gridlines is an easy way to help improve your compositions, and it’s easily superimposed over the image on your screen.
-You can see an example of this in the photo at the top of this article, which incidentally is the only photo that was not taken with an iPhone (it was taken with a Pentax K-1).
+You can see an example of this in the photo at the top of this article, which is actually the only photo in this article not taken with an iPhone (it was taken with a Pentax K-1).